2D transformation matrices - scaling, rotation, shear and translation

 Translation

-Translating a shape means moving it to a different position, without changing its shape or orientation in any way.
+Translating a shape means moving it to a different position without changing its size, shape, or orientation.
 This diagram illustrates a translation by (1, 2).
 The square moves by 1 unit in the x-direction and 2 units in the y-direction:

 Matrix translate